7 Best Eco-Friendly Wrapping Paper & Gift Wrap Alternatives

 Price Range: $$$

-Wrappr offers various sizes (18" to 50") to accommodate any type of gift, from small jewelry boxes to large packages.
+Wrappr bags come in various sizes (18" to 50") to accommodate any type of gift, from small jewelry boxes to large packages.
 The fabrics feel luxurious and substantial, which means recipients are more likely to reuse them.

 The higher upfront cost ($15-$35 per wrap) is the main drawback, but you save money over time.
 We've passed the same wraps through our family for three years now, so the cost-per-use continues to decrease with each birthday or holiday.